RobertJClose/Trash-Idle-Post-Mortem/Post-mortem/Post-mortem 01.md

 ## The Output Range
 The natural place to insert the Cauchy distribution into the above is in step one, but a Cauchy random variable isn't restricted to lie between zero and one.
 Instead the distribution covers the entire real number-line.

 I've been tackling this issue but it's proven challenging.
-A natural idea is to reshape the distribution to *mostly* fit within the required range, and then we ignore any values which are too extreme:
+A natural idea is to use some of the distribution's parameters to *mostly* squish the function within the required range.
+We then ignore any values which are too extreme:

 ![Cauchy_SquishedZeroToOne](./Media/Cauchy_SquishedZeroToOne.png)